 Why Are People Filing Pradaxa Lawsuits?

-Part of the problem is that for the first five years Pradaxa was available to the public, no antidote existed to reverse the effects of the drug.
-Patients who took the anticoagulant drug could have significant bleeding from otherwise minor injuries.
-Pradaxa could even create a life threatening situation for patients with serious injuries, and the United States Food and Drug Administration (FDA) has since reviewed thousands of deaths attributed to it.
-Bruising and internal bleeding could also cause major health issues.
+Many legal claims refer to the fact that, for the first five years Pradaxa was available to the public, no antidote existed to reverse the effects of the drug.
+Patients who took the anticoagulant could potentially bleed to death from an otherwise minor injury.
+Bruising and internal bleeding could also cause major health issues when taking the drug.

-In 2014, Boehringer Ingelheim Pharmaceuticals resolved many of the outstanding claims against the drugmaker with a $650 million settlement to compensate victims and their families.
-However, additional Pradaxa lawsuits have been filed since then, and additional money could become available for those who have been harmed by the drug more recently.
+In 2014, Boehringer Ingelheim resolved many outstanding claims with a $650 million settlement to compensate victims and their families.
+Since then, additional Pradaxa lawsuits have been filed since then, and additional compensation could be available for those who have been harmed by the drug more recently.

 Serious Pradaxa Side Effects

 The most common complaints in Pradaxa lawsuits reference dangerous side effects of the blood thinner, the most serious of which is a higher risk of severe bleeding that can lead to death.

-Initially approved by the U.S. Food & Drug Administration (FDA) in 2010, Pradaxa was marketed by Boehringer Ingelheim as an alternative to warfarin, the most commonly used anticoagulant in the preceding 60 years.
-Despite the pharmaceutical company’s claims that the drug was safer, studies showed that Pradaxa could treat certain conditions (such as atrial fibrillation and stroke) better than warfarin, and a number of other studies have shown that Pradaxa and other newer anticoagulants like Xarelto may cause fewer overall bleeding events than warfarin for some patients
+Initially approved by the U.S. Food & Drug Administration (FDA) in 2010, Pradaxa (apixaban) was marketed by Boehringer Ingelheim as an alternative to warfarin, the most commonly used blood thinner in the preceding 60 years.
+Some studies showed that Pradaxa could treat certain conditions (such as atrial fibrillation and stroke) better than warfarin, and a number of other studies have shown that Pradaxa and other newer anticoagulants like Xarelto may cause fewer overall bleeding events than warfarin for some patients